 Like other CNS stimulant medications, the primary mechanism of action of Vyvanse involves increasing the production of neurotransmitters norepinephrine and dopamine in the brain.
-This chemical balance alteration is often associated with addiction.
+This chemical balance alteration often goes hand-in-hand with addiction.
 Through regulation of the reward pathway, dopamine is often responsible for developing addiction and drug dependence.
 Dopamine induces a sense of euphoria and pleasure.
 This is why increasing the availability of dopamine in the brain increases the activation of the reward pathway.
 Due to incentive salience, the brain develops a sense of need for the stimulus implicated with activation in the reward pathway.

 Another significant cause of addiction to drugs like Vyvanse is the development of tolerance.
 When your body develops tolerance, you require ever-increasing amounts of the drug to create similar effects as before.
 This is often because the brain gradually adapts to the drug’s presence; hence, the same dosage becomes ineffective over time.
 One of the significant consequences of tolerance is dependence.
 Dependence becomes withdrawn when you try to quit the drug.
-Addiction, which is characterized by detrimental compulsive drug-seeking, is the behavioral aspect of drug dependence.
+Addiction, which is detrimental compulsive drug-seeking, is the behavioral aspect of drug dependence.

 Anyone can develop a drug addiction.
 However, some individuals are at more risk due to factors like: